sachua/sachua.github.io/backup/Inconsistent networking behaviour between Tanzu Kubernetes Clusters.md

 We can then select this security group as our source when creating Gateway Firewall rules, and the network communication will work as desired.

-The downside is there is no fine-grained controls for Tanzu Kubernetes Clusters that exist in the same Tanzu Supervisor Namespace, as the security group contains everything.
-This means for Cluster A and Cluster B, existing in the same Tanzu Supervisor Namespace, we cannot allow traffic from Cluster A but deny traffic from Cluster B.
+The downside is this solution does not have the ability to set fine-grained rules for Tanzu Kubernetes Clusters that exist in the same Tanzu Supervisor Namespace, as the security group contains everything.

+This means for Cluster A and Cluster B, both existing in the same Tanzu Supervisor Namespace, we cannot allow traffic from Cluster A but deny traffic from Cluster B.